How to Get a Non-Technical, Non-Coding Job at Google, Amazon & Meta [Application Tips for Big Tech]

 While the progressive nature and high employee churn rate of the tech industry can present unique challenges for HR teams, there are tonnes of exciting opportunities for new entrants to break the mould and drive the #FutureOfWork.

-Non-tech role: Sales & Business Development
+Non-tech job: Sales & Business Development

 Are you someone who enjoys diving into the inner workings of an organisation’s business model and conducting an analysis of their market positioning using techniques like Porter’s Five Forces, SWOT and PESTLE?